ridmakaveendra7/cloud-comp-bonus-lab/README.md

 # Hand2Hand Kubernetes Cluster Setup Guide

-This guide provides step-by-step instructions to create a cost-optimized Azure Kubernetes Service (AKS) cluster for the Hand2Hand application deployment.
+This guide provides step-by-step instructions to create a Azure Kubernetes Service (AKS) cluster for the Hand2Hand application deployment.

+ Hand2Hand is a E-Commerce application that has been developed by us for a Project in Global Distributed Software Development modulle.

+ Application is developed using Python Django framework and and React Vite and MySql DB.
+ Application also uses Amazon S3 bucket internally.

+ For this Bonus assignment we are using helm to deploy this application as a scalable app.
+ Weareusing azure aks to deploy this application.
+We are using kubernetes HPA for auto scaling the pods of backend and frontend deployment.
+We have also added a nginx-ingress controller to route the incoming traffic to the pods.

+**Below is a deployment guideline.
+There is also `deploy.sh` script which includes all below commands and can automate cluster creation and helm deployment.
+`cleanup.sh` can be used to delete the whole cluster after creating and testing.**

 ## Prerequisites